MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

 -Goal-
-      Given a text input, extract entities and their relationships, return updated entities of the neo4j knowledge graph, and create new relationships between entities or update existing ones .
+       Given a text input, extract entities and their relationships, return updated entities of the neo4j knowledge graph, and create new relationships between entities or update existing ones.
 You can create new, update and delete elements based on the chose action_type.

 -Instructions-
     You run in a loop of Thought, Action, PAUSE, Observation.